kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Runtime Failures Have a Debugging Tax Beyond Their Timestamp
+## Runtime Failures Have a Debugging Tax Beyond Their Timestamp { #runtime-failures-have-a }

 There is also a qualitative difference between compiler errors and startup errors.